sptankard/digitalsecuritycurriculum/pages/02.curriculum/04.secure-your-computer/chapter4.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">In this step, we will be Creating a file that will store all your encrypted content.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">In this step, we will be Creating a file that will store all your encrypted content.
 Later in the process, we will “mount” this file, so that it will show up looking like a folder or hard drive.
 But for now, select a location on your hard disk where this encrypted content will reside. </span>
 		       </div>
 		     </div>